Table of Contents

 Timothy Olyphant Career

-- Timothy got his first job in 1995, in a television pilot for the “WB” which was a spin-off of the “77 Sunset Strip” private detective series airing on ABC.
-Later on, in the same year, he made his debut on stage in the production of “The Monogamist” which was put on by “Playwrights Horizons.”
-Timothy was able to take home the “Theatre World Award” because to his performance in the “off-Broadway” production in which he portrayed “Tim Hapgood.”
+• Timothy got his first job in 1995, in a television pilot for “WB,” which was a spin-off of the “77 Sunset Strip” private detective series airing on ABC.
+Later in the same year, he made his stage debut in “Playwrights Horizons” production of “The Monogamist.”
+Timothy was able to take home the “Theatre World Award” because of his performance in the “off-Broadway” production in which he portrayed “Tim Hapgood.”

-- Timothy made his debut on the big screen in the comedy film ‘The First Wives Club,’ which was released in 1996 and was based on Olivia Goldsmith’s book of the same name.
+• Timothy made his big screen debut in the comedy film ‘The First Wives Club,’ which was released in 1996 and was based on Olivia Goldsmith’s book of the same name.
 In the movie, he had a little part as a young director by the name of ‘Brett Artounian,’ which he played briefly.
-In the same year, he had his first appearance on television, playing the role of “Scooby” in an episode of the crime drama “Mr. & Mrs. Smith” on CBS.
+In the same year, he made his first appearance on television, playing the role of “Scooby” in an episode of the crime drama “Mr. & Mrs. Smith” on CBS.

-- In the action thriller “Hitman,” which was released in 2007, Timothy portrayed the role of “Agent 47,” a former protagonist who transformed into an antagonist.
-His persona was a genetically engineered assassin clone that had been formed from the mixture of the genetic material of the most deadly criminals from throughout the planet.
+• In the action thriller “Hitman,” which was released in 2007, Timothy portrayed the role of “Agent 47,” a former protagonist who transformed into an antagonist.
+His persona was a genetically engineered assassin clone that had been formed from a mixture of the genetic material of the most deadly criminals from throughout the planet.

-- Timothy portrayed the major character of ‘Dick,’ a hospital caretaker-turned-ATM robber, in the 2009 version of the Canadian movie ‘High Life.’
+• Timothy portrayed the major character of ‘Dick,’ a hospital caretaker-turned-ATM robber, in the 2009 version of the Canadian movie ‘High Life.’
 A nomination for a Genie Award has been obtained for him as a direct consequence of the quality of his performance.
-He earned a nomination for a Genie Award because to his amazing performance.
+He earned a nomination for a Genie Award because of his amazing performance.

 Timothy Olyphant’s Social Media Profile!